filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 If there is an issuer mismatch (ErrF3ParticipationIssuerMismatch), the miner must retry obtaining a new ticket to ensure it is only participating in one F3 instance at any time.
+The number of instances must be at least 1.
 If the number of instances is beyond the maximum leasable participation instances accepted by the node ErrF3ParticipationTooManyInstances is returned.

 Note: Successfully acquiring a ticket alone does not constitute participation.
 The retrieved ticket must be used to invoke F3Participate to actively engage